patrickm02L/my-social-media/README.md

 ### Defining Premises
 * Document Everything!
-* It doesn't matter what you do IRL, on the Internet you're a content creator.
+* It doesn't matter what you do In Real Life (IRL), on the Internet you're a content creator.
 * Four Basic Types of Content: Audio, Images, Text, Video
 * You don't need a website.
 Instead, keep a blog where you catch all the digital content you make.
 * Treat each social media application as a collection of your 'Basic Type of Content'.